telerik/winforms-docs/controls/callout/design-time.md

 # Design Time

-To start using **RadCallout**, just drag it from the toolbox and drop it at the form.
-It will be placed in the components tray:
+To start using **RadCallout**, just drag it from the toolbox and drop it onto the form.
+It will be placed in the components tray.

 ## Smart Tag